Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 How this product can be useful

-The processing of polyethylene raw materials into granules makes it possible to significantly reduce the amount of garbage in urban landfills.
-Remember that polyethylene and plastic almost do not decompose.
-Meanwhile, on the basis of PET, you can do a successful business.
-Don't throw away things that might come in handy later.
-Even a simple package, bottle, film - can be useful for business.
+Processing polyethylene raw materials into granules makes it possible to significantly reduce the amount of waste in city landfills.
+Remember that polyethylene and plastic hardly decompose.
+Meanwhile, you can do a successful business based on PET.
+Don't throw away anything that may be useful in the future.
+Even a simple bag, bottle, film can be useful for business.

 The following types of plastic waste are industrially processed in Belarus: